pixelastic/algolia-indexing/README.md

 _⚠ This is still a heavy WIP and beta version_

-It comes with three modes, each with their own pros and cons, for you to use based on your needs.
+It comes with three modes\*, each with their own pros and cons, for you to use based on your needs.

+_\* Only one mode is implemented today._

 ## Full Atomic